strangerstudios/restrict-with-stripe/readme.txt

 Requires PHP: 5.6
 Stable tag: 1.0

-Integrate with Stripe to sell access to restricted posts, pages, blocks, and more.
+Integrate with Stripe to sell access to restricted posts, pages, categories, tags, blocks, and more.

 == Installation ==